Aston Martin reveals two special editions at Geneva

 Inside the Vantage N430, Aston Martin has gone for the dramatic with black or gray interior scheme with a choice of accent colors and an Obsidian Black or Argento Grey full-grain leather interior, machined carbon fiber sill plaques, Piano Black trim, and black anodized center console rotary controls.

+For those who want something more along the lines of a GT, Aston Martin is also rolling out a special edition of the DB9.
+Actually, its more like two versions – the Carbon Black and the Carbon White – though the difference between the two lies only in the color schemes, which the name makes pretty obvious.
 Like the Vantage N430, The rear-wheel drive Carbon special edition isn't a wild departure for Aston Martin.
 The lines are sleeker, and the headlamps are narrower and wider.
 The Carbon is available in both the two-door, 2+2 seating coupé and volante body made of aluminum and composite body panels set over an extruded bonded aluminum VH structure.

 The place where the DB9 Carbon goes a bit mad is under the bonnet, where there’s an AM11 six-liter V12 engine with independent quad variable camshaft timing.
 It puts out 510 bhp (380 kW) and 457 lb ft (620 Nm) of torque through the Touchtronic ll six-speed gearbox with electronic shift-by-wire control system.
 The DB9 Carbon does 0 to 100 km/h (0 to 62 mph) in 4.6 seconds and has a top speed of 183 mph (295 km/h).
 For stopping there are ventilated carbon ceramic disc brakes front and back.
 Inside, there’s a strong black styling theme.
 In fact, there’s lots of black.
 There’s “Obsidian Black” full-grain leather, black carbon fiber fascia trim, black seats, black carpet, black flappy paddles, and black brake pedals.
 Seemingly, the only contrast is the charcoal seat belts.